AnyaLang/SBB_ML/README.md

 ## 7️⃣ **Doc2Vec**

-In our Doc2Vec model, each word in the corpus is represented as a unique, high-dimensional vector.
-These vectors are trained such that words appearing in similar contexts have vectors that are close to each other in vector space.
-This characteristic allows the model to capture semantic relationships between words based on their usage in the text.
-We decided to explore which words our model finds semantically similar.
-We decided to look at the word "jour"

-*Similar Words to 'jour':*
-- paris: 0.9852
-- tard: 0.9822
-- matin: 0.9821
-- vacance: 0.9809
-- après-midi: 0.9809
-- coucher: 0.9807
-- cinéma: 0.9796
-- habiter: 0.9794
-- sport: 0.9793
-- voir: 0.9790
+After initially training our models using traditional algorithms such as linear regression, K-nearest neighbours, and random forests, we proceeded to explore models better suited for working with text.
+Among several approaches, we first decided to work with the Doc2Vec model.

+> Doc2Vec is a neural network-based approach that learns the distributed representation of documents.
+It is an unsupervised learning technique that maps each document to a fixed-length vector in a high-dimensional space.
+The vectors are learned in such a way that similar documents are mapped to nearby points in the vector space.
+(Source: [GeeksforGeeks](https://www.geeksforgeeks.org/doc2vec-in-nlp/))

+Although we are familiar with Word2Vec, our initial experiments did not yield satisfactory results; hence, they are not included in this report.

+Given that Doc2Vec can understand the semantic meanings of words in context more effectively than simpler models, we believe it will enhance its ability to learn document-level representations.
+This capability enables it to capture the context of words with greater accuracy, thereby potentially leading to higher overall accuracy of the model.

-**1. Data Preparation** Prior to deploying the Doc2Vec model, essential preprocessing steps were executed to prepare French language texts, which are crucial for optimizing model performance:
+**1. Data Preparation** Prior to deploying the Doc2Vec model, essential preprocessing steps were completed to prepare French language texts, which are crucial for optimizing model performance:

 *Tokenization and Cleaning:* Implemented a custom tokenizer using spaCy to:
 - Lemmatize words to their base forms.